rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 #### END OF EXERCISE 1

-Stay where you are within the Azure Portal because in the next exercise you will be configuring an Activity Log Alert which addresses the first bullet point above.
+Return to the 'Write NetworkInterfaces' entry under 'Write VirtualMachines' that you visited a moment ago within the Azure Portal because in the next exercise you will be configuring an Activity Log Alert that addresses the first *scenarios* bullet point above.

 <br><br>